CarlKCarlK/anipaint/README.md

 Anipaint is a Python program created by Carl & Ben to paint animation mattes.

 The code is currently proprietary.
-We're currently sharing it with our friends.
+We're sharing it with our friends.

 It should run PC, Mac, or Linux.
 We run it on a PC.
 Carl can test on Linux.
 We’ve never tested it on a Mac.